nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-MrTechRecruiter (MTR) is a **desktop app for managing job applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MrTechRecruiter (MTR) is a **desktop app for managing job applications, aimed at HRs in technology companies and optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, MTR can get your application management tasks done faster than traditional GUI apps.

 ## Table of Contents
 * [Quick start](#quick-start)